SchulzLab/SNEEP/README.md

 -l start seed (default 1)
--q minimal TF count which needs to be exceeded to be considered in random sampling (default 0) -h help

-transfac PFM file,  bed-like SNP file and path to genome file (fasta format)  must be given help function end
+-q minimal TF count which needs to be exceeded to be considered in random sampling (default 0) -h help transfac PFM file,  bed-like SNP file and path to genome file (fasta format)  must be given help function end
 ```

 # Use SNEEP on a realistic example

 For an realistic example we consider SNPs associated to myocardial infarction (downloaded from the [GWAS catalog](https://www.ebi.ac.uk/gwas/efotraits/EFO_0000612)) and the corresponding proxy SNPs (determined with [SNiPA](https://snipa.helmholtz-muenchen.de/snipa3/index.php?task=proxy_search), R2 value >= 0.8).
 The following section provides example runs with different combination of optional input parameters.
 The example data is located in the directory SNEEP/example/.
 The default parameters (SNP-file, motif file and human genome file) are the once we already used in the minimal example.
 Make sure you are located in the SNEEP main folder (SNEEP/).

-Notice, that the optional parameters can be combined in any way, not only in the ways shown in the following examples.
+Notice, that the optional parameters can be combined in many more ways than presented in the following examples.

 ## Example 1: Consider only TFs expressed in the cell type or tissue of interest